Here are the most-watched elk film clips (from over 100 hours of film condensed to 5 minutes):

 • When fully mature (about age five), a mature Rocky Mountain bull will weigh about 700 pounds, stand five feet tall at the shoulder, and measure eight feet from nose to tail.
 A mature Rocky Mountain elk cow, which does not have antlers, will weigh about 500 pounds and stand 4½ feet at the shoulder.
 I have been told by people who have lived in this area much longer than me that some bulls here can easily exceed 700 pounds.

 • For most of the year, elk cows and bulls live apart from each other, usually in loose herds or groups.
-For example, there are about 12 to 18 bulls that roam over Bear Valley Springs most of the year.
+For example, there are about 12 to 18 bulls that roam over Bear Valley Springs most of the year (this doesn’t count Stallion Springs and other areas).
 Rarely do they all come together; usually they split off in smaller groups.
 The cows tend to stay on the west side of Bear Mountain, and there are often several bulls that stay with them.

 • During the rutting season, between September and November, the cows form harems with one or two mature bulls (or three, depending on the size of the cow herd).
 This also is the time when you may see elk bulls fighting more intensely.
 It’s a natural act and at times it appears they are just briefly “practicing” on each other.
 But when it gets serious, elk sometimes injure each other over mating rights.